Create Your Own Path

 • For students considering Graduate school, additional 400 level courses may be necessary.

 • The AUs are designed to capture engineering content, which varies with the topic, and is not a representation of the relevance or usefulness of the course material to your education and career.
+The AUs listed with each course on this page may increase from year to year, as new accreditation data is collected.
+In the unlikely event that AUs for a course decrease, Student Services will let students know.
+This page will be updated every spring.

 Selecting Your Electives